OlgaFilili/Selenium_JS/docs/api/README.md

 ## Traceability
 Bug reports include references to related test cases to maintain traceability between tests and detected defects.

+## Known Limitations and Open Questions
+The following aspects were intentionally left out of scope or require clarification in a real production environment:
+### Token expiration behavior
+  - Token validity duration was not verified due to long expiration time and limitations of the demo environment.
+  - Behavior after token expiration (reuse, rejection, refresh) requires clarification.
+### Multiple token generation for the same user
+  - It was not verified whether previously issued tokens remain valid after a new token is generated.
+  - Token invalidation and session management rules are not documented in the API specification.
+### Input validation rules
+  - Maximum allowed length for credentials appears to be enforced inconsistently across UI and API.
+  - Character set restrictions (e.g., non-ASCII characters) are not explicitly documented and were treated as accepted behavior due to lack of stated requirements.
+### Error handling consistency
+  - Some endpoints expose internal implementation details under malformed requests (documented as bugs).
+  - Expected standard error response format for validation errors is not clearly defined in the documentation.
+These items represent open questions that would normally be clarified with product owners or backend developers in a real project.

 ## Notes
 - API behavior was validated using Postman.